mfkimbell/react-typescript-notes/README.md

 ## JSX (Javascript XML)

+Map v.s.
+ForEach
+* Map alters and returns a new array
+* ForEach just goes though and performs an action, doesn't return a new array

 ### Subtle differences to html
 * class declarations are `className` instead of `class`
 * Inline styles are passed as an object